Getting involved as a student

 Working on the TEF panel

 Students help to decide on TEF awards as panel members and assessors.
-If you have recent experience of representing higher education students at a university or college, there are annual opportunities for you to apply to be a TEF panel member or assessor.
+If you have recent experience of representing higher education students at a university or college, there will be opportunities for you to apply to be a TEF panel member or assessor in the future.

 Sala was a student member of the TEF panel, 2016-18